DivyaBansal/DivyaBansal/README.md

 3. C/C++/Java (Basic): Used in several projects for 5+ years but not in the recent years.
 Also, used former for advanced parallel programming projects using OpenMP and MPI and latter for Spring/OOP/Android development.
 4. HTML/CSS (Basic): Can develop basic website/email templates and can read and understand code for web scraping
 5. Linux (Advanced):  Used it extensively in professional and university projects.
 Used most basic functions, wrote basic bash scripts, set up a virtual cluster of computers(at LRZ), worked with remote machines (ssh, scp, port forwarding) etc.
-6. MongoDB, Microsoft Power BI, PySpark, Hadoop, Ansible (Basic): Fundamental understanding and personal/university project experience
+6. MongoDB, Microsoft Power BI, PySpark, Hadoop, Ansible (Basic): Fundamental understanding and some project experience
 7. Docker, AWS (S3, EC2, Sagemaker), Airflow, Jenkins (Basic): Fundamental understanding and personal project experience with these tools.
 8. Git, SVN, Autosys/cron, JIRA, Confluence, MS Office (Advanced): Used it extensively in professional and university projects.